Study in Canada for Indian Students: The Honest Guide for 2025-26

 Which Canadian cities are cheaper for Indian students?

 Halifax (Nova Scotia), Saskatoon (Saskatchewan), Winnipeg (Manitoba), and St. John’s (Newfoundland) are consistently cheaper than Toronto and Vancouver.
-Rent in Halifax for a shared room runs CAD 700 – 950 per month compared to CAD 1,100 – 1,500 in shared Toronto accommodation.
+Rent in Halifax for a shared room runs CAD 700 to 950 per month compared to CAD 1,100 to 1,500 in shared Toronto accommodation.
 Atlantic Canada also has specific immigration programs like the Atlantic Immigration Program that favor graduates from institutions in that region.
 The tradeoff is a smaller job market, especially in tech and finance.

 Does a Canadian degree help for US jobs or immigration?